makerdao/testchain/README.md

 * `-s, --snapshot`: Optional.
 This should match the name of a folder under the `snapshots` folder.
 This will be copied to `var/chaindata`, overwriting anything there.

 * `-d, --deploy`: Optional.
-If set, `scripts/deploy.sh` will be run once Ganache is set up, to deploy contracts to the test chain.
+If set, `scripts/deploy` will be run once Ganache is started.

 * `--fast`: Skip `git submodule update` and skip running `dapp build` for dapps that are already built.
 This is accomplished by setting the `SKIP_BUILD_IF_ALREADY_BUILT` environment variable, so the dapp build scripts must be written (or modified; see the use of `sed_inplace` in `deploy.sh`) to support it.